Skip to main content

 ΔH is negative (exothermic, heat released), and ΔS is negative (entropy decreases as liquid becomes solid).

-Which one of the following reactions would produce the largest amount of heat per mole of hydrogen?
+• Which reaction produces the largest amount of heat per mole of hydrogen?

 The reaction with the most negative ΔHrxn value per mole of H2 produces the largest amount of heat per mole of hydrogen.